sevidmusic/Roady/README.md

 ```

 ### CSS:

+The `css` directory is where a module's `css` stylesheets should be
+located.

-The css directory is not required, but if it exists
+The css directory is not required, but if it exists a Route will be
-a Route will be dynamically defined for each file it
+dynamically defined for each file it contains that responds to a
+Request whose name matches the name of the css stylesheet.
+Any
-contains.
-Any additional Routes will have to be
-configured manually in the modules
+additional Routes will have to be configured manually in the modules
 APPROPRIATE.SITE.AUTHORITY.json files.

-The css directory is where a module's stylesheets
-should be located.

 Files in the css directory will have a Route defined
 for them dynamically that will map to a request whose